ErikFontanel/portfolio/content/expertise/index.md

 I create concepts, architect user flows and design interfaces.
 I lead design teams, setup interdisciplinary workflows, scaled design systems, hold workshops, and coaching and training of your designers.

+As a front-end developer I am specialised in creating a responsive and performant experience using HTML, SCSS and Javascript.
+I'm specialised in CSS, in particular the architecture of css in design systems, browser quirks and performance.

 {# {% canvas name='blobs' %} #}

 :::